AlexisChevalier/CubbyHole/README.md

 **Be careful : Do not try to upgrade node packages since some of them have been modified manually, this is a bad practice but the deadline left us no choice.**

-- Install the following softwares and start them:
+- Install the following softwares and start them
 	- Node.js, npm, grunt and grunt-cli
 	- A MySQL Server
 	- MongoDB
 - Create a SQL DB 'CubbyHole' and import the CubbyHole.sql dump file present in the repository
 - Copy the file CubbyHole.Web/globalConf.json.default to CubbyHole.Web/globalConf.json and update the values accordingly to your configuration
-- Start the applications
+- Start the web applications
 	- Open three command line interfaces
 	- In the first one, move into the folder CubbyHole.Web/Api/ and type 'grunt'
 	- In the second one, move into the folder CubbyHole.Web/Website/ and type 'grunt'
 	- In the third one, move into the folder CubbyHole.Web/Dev/ and type 'grunt'
 - Open https://localhost:8443, (Will trigger a certificate error), the website should work.
 - If you want an admin user, change the column isAdmin to 1 in the database.

 ### Different sites :
 - https://localhost:8443 : Main website, includes dynamic file browser